Small business public liability insurance

 - Your business organises or hosts events and activities

-- You work from home and customers come to see you there
+- You work from home and customers visit you there

-- You work anywhere the general public has access to, such as the street or at a customer’s site
+- You work anywhere the public accesses, such as the street

-- You want to set up a stall at a market or a craft fair – in these cases, public liability insurance may be a requirement before you’re given a pitch.
+- You want to set up a stall at a market or craft fair – you may find public liability insurance is a requirement.

-The cost of a public liability insurance policy can vary depending on:
+The cost of public liability insurance policy varies, depending on:

-Premiums tend to be higher if your business involves more risk – such as working at height or in high temperatures.
-The more information you provide upfront, the easier it will be for the insurance provider to find a policy that fits your business needs.
+Premiums will be higher if your business is considered risky – say, you work up ladders or in high temperatures.
+The more information you provide, the easier it will be for insurance providers to find a policy that fits your needs.

-When choosing public liability insurance for your small business, look for:
+Choosing public liability insurance for your small business?
+Here’s what to look for:

-- Level of cover – this is the maximum amount your insurance provider will pay out.
-Typically, the lowest standard level of cover is £1 million and you may consider that this is sufficient for your business.
-However, if your business means you have considerable exposure to the public, you might want to consider a higher level of cover.
-Some insurance providers will offer up to £10 million.
+- Level of cover – the maximum amount your insurance provider will pay out.
+The lowest cover level is usually £1 million and you may consider this enough.
+But if your business gives you lots of exposure to the public, you might want to consider a higher level of cover.
+Some insurance providers offer up to £5 or even £10 million.

-- Your contract requirements – check whether any of your clients require a certain level of cover.
-Local authorities usually ask for a minimum cover level of £5 million before you can tender for work, but some may want a minimum of £10 million.
-It’s worth checking before you tender for contracts that your insurance fulfils any requirements.
+- Your contract requirements – check whether your clients require a certain cover level.
+Local authorities usually ask for a minimum cover level of £5 million, but some may want £10 million.
+It’s worth checking your insurance is up to scratch before you bid for contracts.

-- Business activities covered – check exactly what activities are covered by the policy and that there are no exclusions that might affect you.
+- Business activities covered – check exactly what activities your policy covers and that exclusions won’t affect you.

-- Compensation for loss of work – this could prove invaluable if you have to go to court and miss out on a few days of work.
+- Compensation for loss of work – this could be invaluable if you have to go to court and miss work.

 Frequently asked questions

-For example, if you’re a consultant who meets clients in your home and one of them trips and injures themselves, public liability insurance could cover you if they made a claim against you.
-But if you breached their confidentiality by accidentally sending an email to the wrong person, then professional indemnity insurance could help.
+Say you’re a consultant who meets clients at home and one trips and injures themselves, public liability insurance could cover the costs of a claim.
+But if you breach client confidentiality by accidentally sending an email to the wrong person, professional indemnity insurance could help.

 What is the difference between employers’ and public liability insurance?